This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Acetaminophen (APAP) overdose means taking more APAP than it is safe to take.
-It may also be called APAP poisoning.
-When used correctly, APAP is a safe drug that decreases or takes away pain and fever.
-Many medicines contain APAP, including some that you can buy without a doctor's order.
+Acetaminophen overdose means taking more than it is safe to take.
+It may also be called acetaminophen poisoning.
+Acetaminophen is called paracetamol in countries outside the United States.
+When used correctly, acetaminophen is a safe drug that decreases pain and fever.
+Many medicines contain acetaminophen, including some that you can buy without a prescription.

 Return to the emergency department if:

-- You feel confused or more tired than usual, or you are sweating more than normal.
+- You feel confused or more tired than usual, or you are sweating more than usual.

 - You cannot have a bowel movement or urinate.